 Program of Study and Research (66 credits, minimum)

-The general aim of the doctoral program is preparation of students to become productive scholars in the psychological sciences through coursework and research experience leading to the doctoral dissertation.
-It is the aim of this graduate program to provide a course of study which provides a foundation in psychology and to meet individual objectives in an area of specialization.
+The general aim of the doctoral program is the preparation of students to become productive scholars in the psychological sciences through coursework and research experience leading to the doctoral dissertation.
+It is the aim of this graduate program to provide a course of study that provides a foundation in psychology and to meet individual objectives in an area of specialization.

 Departmental Requirements